wejpurvis/sudoku_solver/README.md

 ### Documentation

-Documentation for this project has already been generated using `sphinx`.
-To read the documentation run the `index.html` file using the following command in the root directory of the project:
+Documentation for this project has already been generated using `sphinx` in both HTML and PDF formats.
+A PDF of the documentation can be found under `./docs/_build/latex/sudokusolver.pdf`

+To read the documentation in a browser run the `index.html` file using the following command in the root directory of the project:

 ```bash
 # Windows